-You can plan for warm weather travel any time of year.
+You can plan for warm-weather travel any time of year.
 When you’re in the thick of summer it’s great to find essential travel items that help make your journey more comfortable.
 When the weather is cooler you can dream of warm weather destinations and start planning.
-Either way, we thought we’d share some ideas and products that we find helpful when temperatures starts to climb.
+Either way, we thought we’d share some ideas and products that we find helpful when temperatures start to climb.

 Evo Global Travel Adapter pocket size, dual USB charger

 One thing we can all agree on is that when packing your travel accessories smaller is usually better.
 Who wants to schlep around a lot of heavy equipment?
 Not me.
 I hate carrying anything so any product that can lighten my load is a friend of mine.
 This handy little adapter has two USB ports and easily converts for British, European, Asian, South American, Canadian and Australian outlets.
 You could easily carry this in your purse, bag or even your pocket.